Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Factor Quantile Models

-In this section we develop the FQ model when the common factors in \eqref{Equation:QuantileModel} are latent variables corresponding to the first principal components of the covariance matrix of $\mathbf{y}$.
+In this section we develop the FQ model when the common factors in equation \eqref{Equation:QuantileModel} are latent variables corresponding to the first principal components of the covariance matrix of $\mathbf{y}$.
 Following \citet{stock2002}, many papers on quantile regression employ principal components derived from the covariance matrix of a set of exogenous predictor variables. \citet{manzan2015} empirically evaluates the predictive power of principal components of a large number of exogenous macroeconomic indicators when used to augment the \citet{koenker2006} autoregressive model for quantiles. \citet{maciejowska2016} generalize the quantile regression averaging approach by \citet{nowotarski2015} with principal components to avoid the ex-ante model selection.
 Quantile regression averaging involves applying quantile regression with a set of individual point forecasts as independent variables and the observed value of the predicted variable as the dependent variable.
 By contrast, we are interested in the case that the latent factors are \textit{endogenous}, in the sense that the principal components are derived from the covariance matrix of the dependent variables alone.
 This endogenous approach was first employed by \citet{connor1993} who use asymptotic results on principal components to determine the appropriate number of factors for explaining returns on US stocks.
+The endogenous approach is desirable in practice, because it does not require extra data other than the dependent variables themselves.

 In the following we consider a time-series sample $\mathbf{y}_t=(\mathrm{y}_{1t},\ldots,\mathrm{y}_{nt})'$ for $t = 1, \ldots, T$ on $n$ dependent variables.
 Latent factor quantile models are also applicable to cross-sectional data because the factors are entirely derived from the eigenvectors of a sample covariance matrix $\bm{\Sigma}$.
-Although the FQ approach could equally be applied to cross-sectional data, we assume a time-series setting, and we further assume $\mathbbm{E}(\mathbf{y}) = \mathbf{0}$ without loss of generality.
-The zero-mean assumption is common for daily returns, but if it seems inappropriate for some variables one can de-mean the sample and then shift the location of each marginal distribution in the final forecast.
+Although the FQ approach could equally be applied to cross-sectional data, we assume a time-series setting, and we further assume $\mathbbm{E}(\mathbf{y}_t) = \mathbf{0}$ for all $t$ without loss of generality.
+This assumption is common for financial returns.